gdbc/CII/README.md

 We’re going to work with 3 environments 7_dev, 7_uat and 7_prd.
 These three environments coincide with Pulp repo groups with the same name, Foreman Puppet environments with the same name, similarly named Foreman Host Groups(hg-7_dev...) and Foreman Operating Systems (cent-7_dev...).
 The OS used in this guide is CentOS 7, though any RPM based distro should work.

 Follow this guide to the end and a much clearer picture of what we’re doing will be revealed.

+# System Requirements

+1 x Libvirtd host
+1 x Foreman server KVM VM
+1 x YUM repo server KVM VM
+1 x Pulp server KVM VM
+1 x Jenkins server KVM VM

+Note: All systems used here are on a libvirtd host, upon which they are guests.
+This libvirtd servers’ name is core.ci.com and will be used as a compute resource provider.

+I’ve added each server to the hosts file as well as the libvirtd as some systems will need to connect to this host to orchestrate VM’s.